-The learning environment is divided into a variety of different areas: role play, reading area, writing area/Mark making self selection shelves, Maths area, topic display table, listening centre, creative, malleable, sand, water, outside, construction, small world and puzzles.
+The learning environment is divided into a variety of different areas: role play, book corner, writing zone (moveable), maths area/loose parts, investigation table, listening centre, ICT, creative, malleable, funky fingers, phonics, sand, water, outside, construction, small world and puzzles.
 These areas are carefully arranged to encourage quiet areas and more active areas within the learning environment.
 Children are encouraged to become independent learners and to take some responsibility for initiating their own lines of enquiry and investigation.